Health & Wellness

 At The Frederick Gunn School, the health and well-being of our students is a priority.
 Health and wellness services are provided by our on-campus Health Center seven days a week.
 FGS also offers counseling services, which are coordinated by the Dean of Students Office and Dr. Brian Konik, Director of Counseling.

-The Health Center is led by Emily Morgante, Interim Director of Nursing, and is staffed by Registered Nurses who work in partnership with Candlewood Valley Pediatrics, which provides physician services for students as needed.
+The Health Center is led by Tammy A. Marquis, APRN, Director of Health Services, and staffed by Registered Nurses who work in partnership with Candlewood Valley Pediatrics, which provides physician services for students as needed.
 With offices just 7.5 miles from our campus, the practice consists of six board-certified pediatricians, who are committed to providing quality, family-oriented care in a friendly and compassionate environment.
 Kristi Beck, M.D., who joined the practice in 2019, is The Frederick Gunn School’s Medical Director.

 In the event that a student requires hospital care, Dr. Beck and all of the physicians at Candlewood Valley Pediatrics have ambulatory privileges at Western Connecticut Health Network’s (WCHN) New Milford Campus, which is now part of Nuvance Health™.